 Cupping can be administered as an invigorating and relaxing massage, as a way of mending, knitting and working our fascia, or applied to specific organ regions, acupuncture points, meridian channels, muscle and joints, or a mix of both, to relieve tension and pain, as well as activate and speed up the body’s self-healing process.

 How does cupping work?
-The suction associated with cupping is what makes this therapy so effective.
+The suction associated with cupping is what makes this therapy work.
 The force is created by differences in pressure, for example, low pressure inside the cup caused by fire or pumping action.

 Different grades of suction are used in cupping, sometimes up to five types, and are essential in the treatment of a patient’s condition - especially when faced with an excess or deficiency in the body.
 The practitioner recognises what is needed and either uses the cups to tonify or strengthen a particular organ, meridian, body region or energy – or to disperse and remove stagnation, cold or other condition.

 Using the cups heavy-handedly is not always the most optimal approach.
 Sometimes the softest and most gentle pressure or suction is far more effective.
 A fundamental holistic understanding of the body, as well as its anatomy, physiology and energetic-based principles are essential.

 The suction force generated while cupping helps focus and activate the body’s natural self-healing process by drawing fluid, nutrients, oxygen and energy to the area under treatment.

 Oils are often used and chosen for their healing properties.
-In certain cases, small incisions or pin pricks can be made in the skin, and the cups applied, whereby blood is letted.
+In certain cases, small incisions or pin pricks can be made in the skin, and the cups applied, whereby blood is letted, which is one of the predecessors of acupuncture.
 Even moxa can be used with cupping.

 Cupping influences the movement of fluid, energy and conditions, such as wind, dryness, dampness, cold, heat and their manifestations such as phlegm.
 Therefore it is a proven therapy for respiratory illnesses and digestive disorders.